tilderain/TF2Ware_Ultimate/CONTRIBUTING.md

 ### Music
 All minigames and bossgames require minigame music.
 This music must be at least the same duration as the minigame, though it can be longer - if so it will be stopped manually.
 It's not uncommon for minigame duration to be based on the music's duration, though gameplay should still be the main consideration.

-For minigames, you are welcome to use existing minigame music, but for bossgames new music is typically required.
+For minigames, you are welcome to use existing minigame music, but for bossgames new music is typically expected.
 See [here](#contributing-audio) for guidelines on contributing audio.

 ## Special Rounds
 The process is similar for Special Rounds, though with some small differences.
 To get started, create a .nut file in [`scripts/vscripts/tf2ware_ultimate/specialrounds`](scripts/vscripts/tf2ware_ultimate/specialrounds/)